Doula UK Infant Feeding Guidance

 Milk sharing, as an alternative to, or an addition to, formula feeding, is becoming an increasingly popular method of feeding or supplementing babies.
 The British milk-sharing community have created a model that maximises the chances of both donor and recipient being kept safe.
 When the parents actively seek to build relationships of trust and never look to exchange money, safety and integrity are maintained.
 This is because, when milk is donated, and no profit is gained, the temptation to water-down, contaminate or sell unsafe milk is removed.

 It is not, therefore, appropriate for doulas to act as a third party, arranging milk sharing relationships.

-+A doula should be signposting, giving the parents the information, both benefits and risks, and then supporting her decision (not doing it for her).
+- A doula should be signposting, giving the parents the information, both benefits and risks, and then supporting a decision but not carrying it out.

-+There is a significant ethical question mark over a doula “providing” breastmilk as part of her paid-for services.
+- There is a significant ethical question mark over a doula “providing” breastmilk as part of paid-for services.
 If we are arranging the donation of milk, we could be seen as taking responsibility for the safety of all parties.
 This may leave us open to criticism or more serious repercussions.

-+If a doula who is lactating chooses to donate her own breastmilk to a client, this should be a separate service, for which no extra payments are asked for or received.
+- If a doula who is lactating chooses to donate breast or human milk to a client, this should be a separate service, for which no extra payments are asked for or received.

 Doula UK Infant Feeding Committee

 - Sophia Berman

 - Maddie McMahon